Being Aero for Triathlon

 Have the Right Fit

 First, you need to have a bike that fits your body.
 Go to a professional bike shop and get fitted.
-If your seat is too high or the frame not large enough, your form will suffer and you risk injury.
+If your seat is too high or the frame is not large enough, your form will suffer and you risk injury.

 Don’t just buy the cheapest bike or the one the salesperson pushes on you, buy the one that feels best.
 You may pay the price for a poor decision later.